nathanramoscfa/pyfinlab/README.md

 # PyFinanceLab

 PyFinanceLab is a library which brings together various financial applications into one package for financial research and portfolio management.
-Navigate to the jupyter folder of the pyfinlab repository to see usage examples.
+Navigate to the [jupyter folder](https://github.com/nathanramoscfa/pyfinlab/tree/main/jupyter) to see usage examples.

 PyFinanceLab is in alpha development.